Responsibilities of Child Care Centre Boards

 Within the first three years of becoming licensed, Group Family Child Care Home Providers must complete nine credit units (three courses) that are related to early childhood, including one from each of the three areas:

-- an ECE orientation from an approved and accredited post-secondary institution.
+- an ECE orientation from a recognized post-secondary institution.